taner-h/CIPP/README.md

 # COVID-19-Infection-Probability-Prediction
-an Arduino project that aims to predict the probability of COVID-19 infection of indoor spaces using the Wells-Riley model.
+an Arduino project that aims to predict the probability of COVID-19 infection of public transportations using the Wells-Riley model.